 Subtract 3 points if you hate legal dramas or court scenes as major plot elements

 -The plot twists in the case against The Section

 -Teleborian is a major legal threat to Lisbeth

 -Very slow pacing

 Final Score: 7/10 points

 Content Warning: Once again, since this is the Millennium Trilogy…mature audiences only!
 They do tone down the language and some of the violence, but it still gets intense.
-There are some deaths including a suicide by gunshot early in the film.
+There are some deaths including suicide by gunshot early in the film.
 The rape elements get brought up and they use Lisbeth’s hidden camera of Bjurman sexually assaulting her as evidence in court.
 One of the villains in this film has a child pornography collection which he eventually gets busted for once Plague (Lisbeth’s computer genius friend) hacks into their computer.